 One of the most frequent questions we get asked at Accident Scene Management is “When will there be a class in my area?”
 Often that question results in someone stepping up to host a class in order to fill that void.
 Most motorcyclists belong to a group of some sort.
 It is a great thing when you and your riding friends all know how to help each other.
 More people trained results in a better chance of a good outcome!

-- We recommend that you check with your group to be sure that there would be enough interest to hold a class.
-If there is an instructor in your area, that could be as few as 10 students.
-Even with 100 instructors located throughout the United States, there are still many areas that do not have an instructor nearby, which means that an instructor would need to come from a distance and there could be travel expenses.
-In that case, we typically want a minimum of 15 students.
+We recommend that you check with your group to be sure that there would be enough interest to hold a class.
+If there is an Instructor in your area, that could be as few as 10 students.
+Even with well over 100 Instructors located throughout the United States, there are still many areas that do not have an Instructor nearby, which means that an Instructor would need to travel from a distance and there would be travel expenses.
+In that case, we typically want a minimum of 15 students so that we can keep the per/student cost at $100-$150.00.
 If you can get a group of 20 or more together then we can consider working on some discounts for the class.
-Depending on the distance and the number of paid students travel expenses could be included at no additional charge, or the Instructor may request additional funds to help offset their travel expenses.
-This would be discussed upfront (along with cost per student) so you will know exactly what the cost will be before bringing the information to your group.
+Depending on the distance and the number of paid students, travel expenses could be included at no additional charge, or the Instructor may request additional funds to help offset their travel expenses.
+This would be discussed upfront (along with cost per student) so you know exactly what the cost will be before bringing the information to your group.
 There are no additional surprises or hidden fees.

-- Of course, everyone wants to know about the cost.
-The retail cost of our class fluctuates between $99-$149/student depending on what part of the country a person is in.
-This is the cost of a full-day program with a professional instructor and includes all course materials, a certificate of completion, a patch, and CEUs.
-Each of our instructors is independent, meaning that they are not “employed” by ASM.
-You can request a quote from one of our certified instructors or you can ask Accident Scene Management to put a class together for you.
-Having ASM put together a class is a good idea when there are no instructors in your area.
-When ASM puts a class together we use our experience to guide you through the process and will coordinate and pay an instructor to come to you.
-If there is an instructor in your area, however, we recommend that you work with them directly.
-A GROUP’S GUIDE TO HOSTING A CLASS
+The typical retail cost of our class fluctuates between $100-$150/student depending on what part of the country a person is in.
+This is the cost of a full-day program with a professional instructor and includes all course materials, a certificate of completion and a patch.
+Each of our Instructors is independent, meaning that they are not “employed” by ASM.
+You can request a quote from one of our certified Instructors or you can ask Accident Scene Management to put a class together for you.
+Having ASM put together a class is a good idea when there are no Instructors in your area, since our office has a great deal of experience coordinating events.
+When ASM puts a class together we use our experience to guide you through the process and will coordinate and pay an Instructor to come to you.
+If there is an Instructor in your area, however, we often recommend that you work with them directly.

-- Our prices assume that space is provided.
+Our prices assume that space is provided.
 We would need a space that is large enough for the students to sit at tables and chairs as well as allow enough floor space to practice hands-on skills.
 We will want a room that is conducive to a full-day class.
 Consider things that would be distracting such as noise in the surrounding area.
-Some facilities to consider would be dealerships, American Legion halls, churches, etc. It is nice to have chairs that have some padding for comfort and the facility should have restrooms.
+Some facilities to consider would be motorcycle dealerships, American Legion halls, churches, community halls, etc. It is nice to have chairs that have some padding for comfort and the facility should have restrooms.
 Carpeting is really helpful for the knees, but that is not a requirement.
-You should plan to communicate with your instructor regarding the classroom setup.
+You should plan to communicate with your Instructor regarding the classroom setup.
 Accessibility should also be considered.
-For a guide to classroom space: ASM ROOM AND AV REQUIREMENTS
+For a guide to classroom space:

-- Once the class details are put together, online event registration is created and students are directed to sign up for the event and prepay.
+Once the class details are put together, online event registration is created and students are directed to sign up for the event and prepay.
 This is important so we know the number of commitments we have, and this also generates a class roster and a confirmation letter for the students.
-If a class is canceled by an instructor for any reason, students will be refunded 100% for the class or it can be rescheduled.
-If a student cancels, it is up to the instructor to determine how much, if any, a refund will be given.
-Spaces are limited so last-minute cancellations can be problematic after the instructor has ordered supplies and planned for a certain number of students.
+If a class is canceled by an Instructor for any reason, students will be refunded 100% for the class or it can be rescheduled.
+If a student cancels, it is up to the Instructor to determine how much, if any, refund will be given.
+Spaces are limited so last-minute cancellations can be problematic after the Instructor has ordered supplies and planned for a certain number of students.
 The registration is always 100% transferable to another person.

 In today’s world, virtual classes have become a more popular option.
-We recommend and believe an instructor-led class is the best way to experience and learn our Bystander Assistance Program.
+A Blended Learning class blends virtual training (online) with a hands on in person or virtual in person component.
+Both online and in person must be completed in order to receive a certificate and patch.
+We recommend and believe an Instructor-led class is the best way to experience and learn our Bystander Assistance Program.
 We also understand that getting some training is better than getting no training!
 We have online classes that require about 2-3 hrs. of online coursework.
 Once a person signs up, they have 30 days to complete the online class.
 That class can be taken as a stand-alone for the information it provides (no certification will be given) or it can be paired with 3 hours of Hands-On skills which will provide certification for the student who completes both parts.
 The Hands-On class can be done either in person or via a virtual course held via zoom.